cmugpi/cmugpi.github.io/README.md

 modules, but when combined with RubyGems and Bundler, it possesses all the features necessary to work similarly for Ruby.
 If you don't have virtualenvwrapper installed already, go [install it][venvwinstall].
+Note that you need *python 3.6 or lower*!

 Once you've got that done, you can go ahead and run